 I am now a PhD candidate studying Paleobiology in the Department of Geological Sciences at the Stanford School of Earth, Energy, and Environmental Sciences.

-My overall goal is to improve our understanding of the requirements and effects of major evolutionary environmental transitions.
+The overall goal of my research is to improve our understanding of the requirements and effects of major evolutionary environmental transitions.
 What, if anything, does any species need to change to live in a completely different habitat?
 What traits are necessary to make the transition?
 What traits make it more likely that the species will make such a transition?
 How are these major habitat transitions distributed across the tree of life?
 How do these transitions further cause changes in species and lineages?
+In my thesis, I am focusing on a sliver of this larger topic, particularly how moving from a terrestrial lifestyle to an aquatic one (or vice versa) impacts the evolution of the size of a group of organisms, and whether these effects are consistent in magnitude and/or direction across independent transitions.

 In my spare time, I enjoy playing the saxophone and clarinet.
 I have performed in numerous classical, jazz, rock, and pop performances across the country and internationally.